msgpo/CK-s-Firewall-killswitch/Readme.md

 [![Discord](https://discordapp.com/api/guilds/418256415874875402/widget.png)](https://discord.me/CHEF-KOCH)

-# Why is a VPN kill switch required?
+# What is a VPN kill switch and why is it required?

-A kill switch ensures that no traffic or IP leakage can happen which might exposes you.
-With the Windows integrated firewall you can eliminate accidental leakage.
+Kill switch is a technique that helps you prevent unprotected access to the Internet, where your traffic doesn't go through the VPN.

+While most leading VPN providers are reliable, there can be _unexpected network drops_ at anytime.
+Many VPN providers provide 99.99% uptime but there can always be that 0.01% of downtime.
+Connection drops generally happen because of reasons such as poor Internet connection, an unstable protocol or your firewall settings.
+There might be any reason behind the drop but it will leak your real IP which can be a really bad thing.

+When you turn on the kill switch while using VPN and a connection drop occurs, it will drop the Internet connection as well.
+This way, you will be unable to send unprotected data on the Internet.
+Several VPN providers integrating their own solutions and options for this within their own VPN Client software, but it's not needed and the original OpenVPN software (GUI) is more than enough, so this tutorial was basically designed to address the 'issue' that the [OpenVPN GUI doesn't include an option for this](https://forums.openvpn.net/viewtopic.php?t=19193).

+In general there only three ways to prevent a leakage:

+* Configure Window own Firewall to disable every outgoing connections on all Private networks, then make the OpenVPN Adapter Public.
+* Fiddle with the Windows routing table directly.
+Requires some strong networking awareness.
+* Create a virtual router using VM software like VMWare, VirtualBox, QEMU, Parallels, to install a router-friendly OS like PFSense or Linux + OpenVPN config in a new guest virtual machine.
+Route your host machine through the guest.
+* Some VPN provider directly providing kill switch scripts.

-## Is this tutorial secure, or do I need to monitor something manually or with a external program?
+## Is this tutorial secure, or do I need to monitor something manually or even with an external program?

+You don't need any additional software or monitor something manually.
+This is how it works:

 * The Windows own firewall will instantly close all your connections when your VPN disconnects, while other programs only disabling your network interface(s).
 * Layering your OS with software that does the same thing will not add any extra security, it will likely make it less secure because it's maybe vulnerable, you need to trust the download source and monitor it if it's up2date.

 ## What about inbound connections?

-* Inbound rules are only in case your device as a server, and has other remote devices connecting to it.
+Inbound rules are only in case your device as a server, and has other remote devices connecting to it.
 In such a case you will have to create or enable rules to allow connections to come through to your server (RDP etc).